Diarrhea in Dogs: What Your Pup's Poop Says About Their Health

 Fast your dog for 12–24 hours.
 No food or treats allowed, but keep fresh water available at all times.
 This gives your dog's GI tract a chance to calm down and reset.

 After the fast, offer your dog a bland diet.
 Options include cooked white rice, plain canned pumpkin (not pie filling!), boiled skinless chicken breast, cooked pasta, boiled potatoes, and plain cooked lean hamburger.
-If your dog tolerates the bland diet well, the next day you can mix it with some of his regular food and slowly switch him back over to his normal food over the next few days.
+If your dog tolerates the bland diet well, the next day you can mix it with some of her regular food and slowly switch her back over to her normal food over the next few days.
 Many dogs enjoy their special bland foods, but these diets are not balanced and are not appropriate for long-term use.
 An alternative is to pick up a prescription food from your veterinary office that is designed to be gentle on the GI tract.

 Prebiotics and probiotics can be beneficial for preventing and resolving diarrhea.
 These products can be given safely long-term or on an as-needed basis.
 Some dogs benefit from taking probiotics before and during stressful events like staying at a boarding kennel or moving.
 Not all supplements are created equal, so choose a product with the National Animal Supplement Council Quality Seal or that is recommended by your veterinarian.